Years 3-5 - ʿĀlimiyyah

 Instructor: Shaykh Mikaeel Smith

-Texts: Sunan Abī Dāwūd
+Text: Sunan Abī Dāwūd

 Expectations: Students are expected to prepare to read in class and review previously covered rulings (masālik) on a regular basis.
 They will also be given occasional assignments, quizzes, and exams.